 Identifying Fake News and Online Hoaxes

-Are your students able to identify fake news or online hoaxes when they find this online?
+Are your students able to identify fake news or online hoaxes when they see them online?

 The internet is filled with altered images, hoax sites and fake news articles.
 This makes it hard for all of us – students and teachers alike – to know if what we are reading is true.
 Researching information is an important skill for students for college and career.